Illinois is investing in local systems building in targeted communities around the state through three initiatives.

 All Our Kids (AOK) Networks are working in 13 Illinois communities to connect and coordinate services across sectors of the early childhood system, including health care, mental health services, early learning and care, family supports, and more.
 At the center of the initiative’s conceptual framework is a set of child and family health and well-being outcomes.

-The MIECHV (Maternal and Infant Early Childhood Home Visiting) Program supports expanded and enhanced evidence-based home visiting programs in six Illinois communities.
-The initiative is also testing and refining systemic strategies for universals screening and coordinated intake as well as focusing efforts and resources on developing or supporting local early childhood collaborations.
+The Maternal and Infant Early Childhood Home Visiting (MIECHV) Program supports expanded and enhanced evidence-based home visiting programs in six Illinois communities.
+The initiative is also testing and refining systemic strategies for universal screening and coordinated intake as well as focusing efforts and resources on developing or supporting local early childhood collaborations.

 Additionally, there are many local collaborations throughout Illinois that focus on improving outcomes for young children and their families.